 This will be a topic that will be deeply explored at the upcoming Gartner Digital Workplace Summit in London on September 18 and 19.
 We hope you can join us as we’ll talk about how we’re advancing digital transformation to make it accessible and easy for our customers.

-One area that is crying out for modernization and a technology makeover is the meeting room.
+One area that is crying out for modernization is the meeting room.
 The way we work is dynamic and more mobile.
 Today it feels like the meeting room has been left behind in this digitally disruptive world.
 As a result, the way we collaborate and engage with our colleagues can feel archaic and leave us frustrated.

 We’re working to change that with Intel Unite, our collaboration solution designed to modernize meetings.
 My colleague, Tom Loza, dives into this during his session on Monday, Sept 18th.
 He’ll discuss the challenges around collaboration regarding how we’re removing the constraints and complexities for customers.
 Check out Tom's Gartner DWS session from the event.